Days Gone By

 Postcard of Asmara (Photo: Bernheim).

-A picturesque colour Kodachrome postcard of central Asmara, photographed in the early 1960s before the city’s final switch to right-hand traffic in 1964.
+A picturesque Kodachrome colour postcard of central Asmara, photographed in the early 1960s, before the city’s final switch to right-hand traffic in 1964 and the onset of political repression following Ethiopia’s annexation of Eritrea in 1962.

 Swinging Asmara

-By the 1960s and early 1970s, a new generation of young Eritrean Asmarinos (Asmarini) had emerged — modern, urban, and reflecting the city’s changing social and cultural life.
-Shaped by Asmara’s cosmopolitan atmosphere, they coexisted alongside Italian Asmarini and other established communities, all blending within the city’s shared urban spaces.
-It was a time of dreams and optimism, when politics, music, sport, cinema, fashion, cafés, and nightclubs pulsed with the rhythm of change, cultural expression, and freedom.
+By the 1960s and early 1970s, a new generation of young Eritrean Asmarini — Asmarino (male) and Asmarina (female) — had emerged: modern, urban, and reflective of the city’s changing social and cultural landscape.
+Shaped by Asmara’s cosmopolitan atmosphere, they lived alongside Italian Asmarini and other established communities, all navigating the city’s shared urban spaces.
+It was a time of dreams, optimism, and political defiance, when students’ protests, music, sport, cinema, fashion, cafés, and nightclubs pulsed with the rhythm of change, cultural expression, and freedom.

 Late 60s to early 70s (Image: Ciao Asmara © ).